 LaSalle University

 LaSalle University offers an AACSB-accredited online MBA with a finance specialization that requires only 39 credits to complete.
-Some of the topics explored include financial instruments and markets, global financial management, and managerial accounting for decision making.
+Course subjects include financial instruments and markets, global financial management, and managerial accounting for decision making.
 As the program concludes, you’ll participate in an integrated competitive strategy capstone course.

-LaSalle University’s online finance MBA admission requirements include official transcripts, a professional resume, a bachelor’s degree from an accredited institution, and letters of recommendation.
+Admissions requirements for LaSalle University’s online finance MBA program include official transcripts, a professional resume, a bachelor’s degree from an accredited institution, and letters of recommendation.
 Applicants who have the right mix of professional experience and/or a passing GPA may bypass the GRE/GMAT score requirements.
-Currently, online students do not need to pay application fees.

 What to Expect from an Online MBA in Finance Program

 While every online MBA in finance program is different, you can expect certain foundational qualities from each.
-In terms of their curricula, every MBA provides core business courses in topics such as economics, information systems management, marketing, and organizational behavior.
+Common core business course topics include economics, information systems management, marketing, and organizational behavior.
 The finance specialization covers advanced topics such as financial markets and institutions, financial analytics, and contemporary issues in finance.
-Being a professional degree, most MBA programs culminate in a capstone project.
+Being a professional degree, most finance MBA programs culminate in a capstone project.
 If your interest is more research-based or academic, you may be able to write a thesis.
-Some programs also allow you to take several elective courses to specialize your studies further.
+Some programs also allow you to take several elective courses to further customize your studies.

-Most programs include both synchronous and asynchronous learning to ensure ample opportunities to interact with peers and professionals while also maximizing flexibility.
-Online learning systems use live webcasts, forums, chat boards, and other technology to keep everyone connected and projects moving forward.
-Because so many MBA students work while completing their degree, many programs allow them to use their current workplaces as part of case studies and projects.
+Most programs include both synchronous and asynchronous formatted coursework to ensure ample opportunities to interact with peers and professionals while also maximizing study convenience and flexibility.
+Online learning systems use live webcasts, forums, chat boards, and other technology to keep students connected and projects moving forward.
+Many programs allow students to use their current workplaces as part of case studies and projects.

 Common Courses